leonardoraele/godot-voxel-sandbox/devlog.md

 	calculated the normals for all triangles in the mesh automatically, and now I could properly see the geometry of the mesh I generated, even without a material applied.
 (I mean, it looked like foam without a material applied, but at least it was shaded properly, so I can see the geometry of the mesh)

+### 03/01/2023
+- 00:48		**Checkpoint 4: Implemented Minecraft meshing algorithm** I implemented Minecraft meshing algorithm to compare the result of the marching cube with the simple block-based algorithm.